fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 The ftChargeItemCase defines the type of service or item in the charge item block and thus how the fiskaltrust.SecurityMechanism processes the individual receipts with regards to receipt generation.
 The data type is `Int64` and contains a country specific code which is a value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex and used as byte 8 and 7.

-For definitions regarding national laws, please refer to the appropriate country specific appendix<span id="t-type-of-service-ftchargeitemcase">.</span>
+For definitions regarding national laws, please refer to the appropriate country specific appendix.

 | **Value**            | **Description**                                                                                                                                 | **Middleware-Version** |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|